 What Type of B2B Content Marketing is Most Effective?

-In this episode Jeff Coyle, co-founder and CSO for MarketMuse, a company specialized in helping creators plan and craft content marketing campaigns to maximizes results, talks about what type of B2B content marketing is most effective and how he uses natural language processing to help clients determine the topics and subtopics they should be covering.
+In this episode Jeff Coyle, co-founder and CSO for MarketMuse, a company specialized in helping content marketing agencies plan and craft content marketing campaigns to maximizes results, talks about what type of B2B content marketing is most effective and how he uses natural language processing to help clients determine the topics and subtopics they should be covering.